develephant/coronium-core-docs/docs-src/docs/extending/index.md

 To enable a plugin, add an entry to the __/home/coronium/plugins/plugins.lua__ file.
 Choose the __key__ the plugin will use, and then literally `require` it.

 !!! warning
     Be very careful when editing the __plugins.lua__ file.
 If the syntax is incorrect the service will not be able to start correctly.
+Make sure to use the __coronium__ user when working with the __plugins.lua__ via SFTP.

 __Example__